-(Now, there are almost two million Nazarenes in churches outside the USA/Canada
+(Now, there are more than two million members of Nazarene churches outside the

 - In 1952, the Church of the Nazarene was in 32 world areas.
 By

-- In 1952, there were 301 career Nazarene missionaries on the field (Now, there are over
+- In 1952, there were 301 career Nazarene missionaries on the field (Now, there are about

-- In the 1950s, there were no regular or Phase Three districts in Nazarene world mission areas.
+- In the 1950s, no regular or Phase Three districts existed outside the Canada, Great Britain

-Therefore, none of them were eligible to send delegates to Nazarene General Assemblies.
+and the USA.
+Therefore, none of them were eligible to send delegates to Nazarene General

 (Now, there are more than 100 Phase 3 districts of Nazarene churches outside the